 Wales compete alongside England, France, Ireland, Italy & Ireland in the Six National Rugby Championship.
 Dates do vary each year for matches played in the Principality Stadium.
 Visitors don’t need to watch the match in the stadium (although recommended) as there is always a great atmosphere in Cardiff as well as the pubs and rugby clubs in the rugby heartlands of Wales too.

 World Bog Snorkelling Championships, Mid Wales, end August

 A fun but challenging sporting event where competitors aim to complete two water-filled peat bogs in the shortest time possible.
 Wearing snorkels and flippers, competitors attempt to complete the course by powering through the bog using their flippers.
 Visit the website for locations.

 The nature, music and creative arts festival takes place at Merthyr Mawr National Nature Reserve, near Bridgend.
 There are a wide range of scientific, creative, wellbeing and literary workshops and activities reconnecting visitors with nature.

 The Big Retreat Festival, Pembrokeshire, West Wales, June

 Set in the Pembrokeshire Coast National Park - the UK’s only Coastal National Park, The Big Retreat is a fast-growing fitness and wellbeing festival with unparalleled access to some of Wales’ most inspirational landscapes.
-There are over 300 activities including fitness, yoga, workshops, talks, foraging, feasting, bushcraft, arts, live music and more.
+There are over 300 activities including fitness, yoga, workshops, talks, feasting, arts, live music and more.